-For households receiving multiple TANF child-only grants, the grant amounts should be equal for all the children, rather than declining for each additional child as is now typically the case.
+For households receiving multiple child-only grants from Temporary Assistance for Needy Families (TANF), the grant amounts should be equal for each of the children, rather than declining in amount for each additional child after the first as is now typically the case.

 States, with the assistance of the federal government, should increase available benefit levels, adopt subsidized guardianship programs, and reduce the disparity between benefits paid to grandparents and other caregiver relatives versus benefits paid to foster parents.

-For households headed by grandparents and receiving child-only grants under the TANF program, states should increase the size of such grants to, e.g., approximately 80 percent to 85 percent of what the state would provide a foster-care household.
+For households headed by grandparents and receiving child-only grants under the TANF program, states should increase the size of such grants.
+For example, they should equal approximately 80 percent to 85 percent of the amount the state would provide a foster-care household.

 To allow grandparents and other caregiver relatives meet their obligations to the children in their care, states should pass legislation that makes it as simple as possible for the children to be enrolled in school and treated by medical professionals.